What is Agile Methodology

 f) Increased adaptability helps organizations stay competitive and responsive to change

-Enhance your business analysis skills with PMI-PBA Certification – Register now!
+Enhance your Business Analysis skills with PMI-PBA Certification – Register now!

-Disadvantages of Agile Methodology
+Limitations of Agile Methodology

 While Agile offers several benefits, it is not without its challenges.